turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/demos/custom_api_demo.md

 ## Registration

-The custom api was registered using PRT.
+The custom API was registered using PRT.

 ![registration](./screens/capi_create_custom_api_in_prt.png)